Our Team

 Founder & CEO

-Lead, reGEN impact media
+Co-Lead, reGEN impact media

 Charlene SanJenko is a two-time Indigenous founder with a solid corporate background in investment services, marketing & communications, community economic development, politics, and impact production, dedicated to radically transforming how creative resources are allocated and to whom, for the highest purpose of all our relations.